ietf-wg-asdf/SDF/sdf.md

 JSON Representation
 : A short description of a JSON representation that can be used for this sdfType.
-This MUST be consistent with the type.
+As per {{sdftype}}, this MUST be consistent with the type.

 Reference:
 : A more detailed specification of meaning and use of sdfType.